-We want to stress that our findings in this section are in stark contrast to those from a classical infinite horizon two-armed bandit model in which both arms have time-independent payoffs and one arm has a lower arrival rate.
-For both the deadline and the initial belief, such a model predicts nondecreasing probabilities of solving the task with a particular arm.
-Therefore, our model highlights a significant economic incentive that would be absent in a model that does not feature a time dependence of the thinking arm's payoff: the deadline regulates not only the overall success probability but also how success is achieved.\footnote{Indeed, it may also happen that an increase in the deadline reduces the probability of a solution through the doing arm\textemdash see, e.g., the left panel of \cref{fig:periodsandprobs}.
+We want to stress that our findings in this section are in stark contrast to those from a classical infinite horizon two-armed bandit model in which both arms have time-independent payoffs, and one arm has a lower arrival rate.
+False starts would not arise in the canonical model.
+There, for any given sequence of actions, changing their order does not influence the overall success probability.
+Moreover, in the canonical model, the agent pulls the risky arm until the arms' instantaneous arrival rates are equal.
+However, the false-start notion builds on the idea that the agent conducts customer research too late.
+The canonical model unambiguously predicts nondecreasing probabilities of solving the task with a particular arm for increases in both the deadline and the initial belief.
+In contrast, our model highlights a significant economic incentive that is absent in a model that does not feature a time dependence of the thinking arm's payoff: the deadline regulates not only the overall success probability but also how success is achieved.\footnote{Indeed, it may also happen that an increase in the deadline reduces the probability of a solution through the doing arm\textemdash see, e.g., the left panel of \cref{fig:periodsandprobs}.
 Thus, an increase in the deadline\textemdash holding the initial belief about the doing arm fixed\textemdash increases the probability of a \emph{pivot}.}